 We highly recommend renting an all terrain vehicle (ATV) or “quad” during your visit.
-It is a fun way to explore the many beaches in the area, and the preferred method of transportation for locals.
+It is a fun way to explore the area, and they are the preferred method of transportation for locals.

-A local guide can take you to some of the best fishing spots the area has to offer.
+Wet a line with a local guide who will take you to some of the best fishing spots in the area.
+The waters around Mal Pais are home to a wide variety of fish species, and guests may find themselves reeling in sailfish, tuna, dorado, and mahi mahi.
 Most boats depart from the charming local fish market.

 Mal País Canopy Tour

-Journey through the treetops in this spectacular canopy tour located just minutes down the road from the hotel on a farm with more than 200 different tree species, at the entrance of the Cabo Blanco Absolute Nature Reserve.
+Journey through the treetops in this spectacular canopy tour located just minutes down the road from Casa Chameleon.
+The tour takes place on a farm with more than 200 different tree species, and it is located at the entrance of the Cabo Blanco Absolute Nature Reserve.

 Montezuma Canopy Tour and Waterfalls

-Travel down the tip of the Nicoya Peninsula to Montezuma for a canopy tour featuring a series of nine cable lines and eleven platforms spanning over 1200 meters.
-Guides take visitors through the tour that covers three cascading waterfalls, lush forests, and lots of flora and fauna.
+Travel down the tip of the Nicoya Peninsula to Montezuma for a canopy tour featuring a series of nine cable lines and eleven platforms spanning over 1,200 meters.
+Guides take visitors through a tour that covers cascading waterfalls, lush forests, and a wide variety of flora and fauna.
 You can also hike to the waterfalls after the tour, so be sure to take a towel and bathing suit.

 Cabo Blanco Nature Reserve

-The Cabo Blanco Nature Reserve is one of Costa Rica’s most stunning treasures and the first National Park that was established in Costa Rica.
+The Cabo Blanco Nature Reserve is one of Costa Rica’s most stunning treasures, and it was the first National Park established in Costa Rica.
 The Reserve has a number of trails that wind through the park with varying levels of incline and difficulty.
-It is a majestic place for hiking, bird watching and wildlife appreciation.
-Check out the Cabo Blanco website for more information.
+It is a majestic place for hiking, bird watching, and wildlife appreciation.

 Half Day Tour at Isla Tortuga

-This is a half-day trip to this enchanting island, which is located on the widest part of the Nicoya Gulf.
 Tortuga Island is famous for its pristine white sand beach and turquoise waters; it is about an hour away from Mal País.
-Visitors can enjoy snorkeling, beach combing, lunch, and exploration of the island.
+Visitors can enjoy snorkeling, beach combing, and exploration of the island.
 The tour also includes a visit to the Curu Wildlife Refuge.

 Curu Wildlife Refuge

 A unique gem of Costa Rica’s national park system, Curú is actually a privately-owned farm that experiments in sustainable agriculture.
-It features 17 diverse trails, ranging from very easy to difficult, giving the public access to 232 species of birds, spider monkeys, scarlet macaws, and white-nosed coatis.
-But the park’s most spectacular features are its fascinating mangrove wildlife and pristine, forest-lined beaches.
+It features 17 diverse trails which give you access to 232 species of birds, spider monkeys, scarlet macaws, and white-nosed coatis.
+However, the park’s most spectacular feature may be its stunning mangrove trees and pristine, forest-lined beaches.